radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/manage-persistent-cache/overview.md

 ---
 title: Manage Global Identity Builder real-time persistent cache refresh
-description: Manage Global Identity Builder real-time persistent cache refresh
+description: Learn how the cached virtual view created by the Global Identity Builder is kept up to date with changes that happen in the identity sources using real-time persistent cache refresh.
 ---

 # Manage Global Identity Builder real-time persistent cache refresh